julianschill/moonshine/README.md

 ```
 /etc/default/ledcontrol
 ```
 and change the numbers of LEDs to the number of your setup.

-Then restart ledcontrol with
+2. Restart ledcontrol with
 ```
 sudo service ledcontrol restart
 ```

-2. Add the following to your printer.cfg and restart klipper:
+3. Add the following to your printer.cfg and restart klipper:
 ```
 [include ledcontrol.cfg]
 ```